A picture is worth a thousand words…

 Approach the cover with the same mentality.
 Your cover can’t be an afterthought.
-In fact, it’s not a bad idea to start thinking about how you might build or design your cover during the writing and editing phases.
+In fact, it’s not a bad idea to think about how you might build or design your cover during the writing and editing phases.

 The cover can be easy to overlook.
 You’re a writer after all, not a graphic designer.
-Just one more reason you have to start thinking early on about how you’ll design your cover.
+Just one more reason you have to think early on about how you’ll design your cover.

 To wrap this up today, here are a few pieces of advice I’ve discovered after years of working with and around authors.

 - Stay true to your genre.
-If you write High Fantasy, then you’re going to want a graphically rich cover, probably depicting one of the important scenes from your book or an amalgamation of important events in the story.
-If you’re writing a piece of non-fiction recounting historical events, you may want to use a photo from the time.
+If you write High Fantasy, then you will want a graphically rich cover, probably depicting one of the important scenes from your book or an amalgamation of important events in the story.
+If you’re writing a piece of non-fiction recounting historical events, use a photo from the time.

 Stray from the expectations and norms of your genre with caution.

 - Use common fonts.
 I love Comic Sans and Apple Chancery as much as the next person.
-Which is to say, you shouldn’t use these fonts, in my opinion, ever.
+You shouldn’t use these fonts ever.
 Yes, there might be some situations where a more stylized font is right, but those situations will be rare.

 Instead, use fonts people know and accept.
-Yes your title may not pop quite as much as it could, but you won’t run the risk of turning off a reader because they can’t easily read your title.
+Yes, your title may not pop as much as it could, but you won’t risk turning off a reader because they can’t easily read your title.